 2. Tube Baits

 Tubes are another ideal choice for bedding bass because they are also very simple, straightforward lures.
-Most skilled anglers will use a shorter lure than a longer one when fishing bass beds because the female usually bites the tail of whatever you’re throwing instead of devouring the whole bait.
+I use a shorter lure than a longer one when fishing bass beds because the female usually bites the tail of whatever you’re throwing instead of devouring the whole bait.
 This is because bass are only looking to bite the intruder and relocate it away from their bed—not to eat it.

 A tube bait is compact enough that the bass is more likely to get hooked compared to longer finesse worms.
 Tube baits resemble some of the usual suspects that bass expect to raid their bed and eat the eggs in it.